MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/about-office-365-proplus-in-the-enterprise.md

 > [!NOTE]
 > - Office 365 ProPlus is available as a standalone offering, or as part of other Office 365 plans, such as Office 365 Enterprise E3.
 > - Project and Visio aren't included with Office 365 ProPlus, but are available from other Office 365 plans.
-> - For more information about Office 365 plans, see [https://products.office.com](https://products.office.com) and the[Office 365 Service Descriptions](https://docs.microsoft.com/office365/servicedescriptions/office-365-service-descriptions-technet-library).
+> - For more information about Office 365 plans, see [https://products.office.com](https://products.office.com) and the [Office 365 Service Descriptions](https://docs.microsoft.com/office365/servicedescriptions/office-365-service-descriptions-technet-library).

 ## Office 365 ProPlus is similar to other versions of Office
 <a name="BKMK_Similar"> </a>